 4. both the rods A and B expand the same.

-Answer: 4. both the rods A and B expand the same.
+Answer: The correct answer is 4. both the rods A and B expand the same.

-(g) A given volume of alcohol and the same volume of water are heated from the room temperature to the same temperature then.
+(g) A given volume of alcohol and the same volume of water is heated from the room temperature to the same temperature then.

 1. alcohol contracts, but water expands